Philippine culture women.

 - Asian cultures (Filipino, Malay, Indonesian, Thai, Indian) stress frequent bathing — and often criticize USA of not bathing often enough

-Nonverbal signs of affirmation include the raising of an eyebrow and the jerking of the head upward.
+Nonverbal signs of aggrement include the raising of an eyebrow and the jerking of the head upward.

 A common sign for “no”

 include the jerk of the head down.
 For example, if an individual